datcuandrei/datcuandrei.com/_tabs/about.md

 * Bash
 * Terraform

-You can explore some of my practical applications on my [experience page](/_tabs/experience.md).
 Acquiring new skills comes naturally to me, as I am a quick learner.
 My ability to grasp concepts rapidly, coupled with my intuition, allows me to adapt and learn effectively on the go.